passionate about good food

 Bringing you the real flavours of Spring, Summer, Autumn and Winter.

-from Headshaw Farm, 4 hour shoulder, pea mash, kale, pureed neeps, mint crumb
+from Headshaw Farm, loin, slow cooked shoulder, pea mash, kale, pureed carrots, mint crumb

 2 course 20.00